LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 A lot can be repeat customers, and periodically ask for support or provide more information/evidence.
 For some users, can move from slow on a waiting list to become urgent as a flat now available.
 This can cause more anxiety.
 Can be many reasons that things not go to plan

-Overall - highly charged with a lot of anxiety
+Overall the process was highly charged with a lot of anxiety.

 ### Experience maps